United States Agency for International Development: U.S. national interests

 Congress appropriates exceptional financial assistance to allies to support U.S. geopolitical interests, mainly in the form of "Economic Support Funds" (ESF).
 USAID is called on to administer the bulk (90%) of ESF and is instructed: "To the maximum extent feasible, [to] provide [ESF] assistance ... consistent with the policy directions, purposes, and programs of [development assistance]."

 Also, when U.S. troops were in the field, USAID could supplement the "Civil Affairs" programs that the U.S. military conducts to win the friendship of local populations.
 In these circumstances, USAID may be directed by specially appointed diplomatic officials of the State Department, as has been done in Afghanistan and Pakistan during operations against al-Qaeda.

 U.S. commercial interests were served by U.S. law's requirement that most goods and services financed by USAID must be sourced from U.S. vendors.
 American farms supplied about 41 percent of the food aid according to a 2021 report by the Congressional Research Service.

 Socioeconomic development

 To help low-income nations achieve self-sustaining socioeconomic development, USAID assisted them in improving the management of their own resources.
-USAID's assistance for socioeconomic development mainly provides technical advice, training, scholarships, commodities, and financial assistance.
+USAID's assistance for socioeconomic development mainly provided technical advice, training, scholarships, commodities, and financial assistance.
 Through grants and contracts, USAID mobilized the technical resources of the private sector and other U.S. government agencies, universities, and NGOs to participate in this assistance.

 Programs of the various types above frequently reinforced one another.
 For example, the Foreign Assistance Act required USAID to use funds appropriated for geopolitical purposes ("Economic Support Funds") to support socioeconomic development to the maximum extent possible.

-Modes of assistance

-USAID delivered both technical and financial assistance:

-Technical assistance

-Technical assistance included technical advice, training, scholarships, construction, and commodities.
-USAID contracts or procures technical assistance and provides it in-kind to recipients.
-For technical advisory services, USAID draws on experts from the private sector, mainly from the assisted country's pool of expertise and from specialized U.S. government agencies.
-Many host-government leaders have drawn on USAID's technical assistance to develop IT systems and procure computer hardware to strengthen their institutions.

-To build indigenous expertise and leadership, USAID financed scholarships to U.S. universities and assists in the strengthening of developing countries' universities.
-Local universities' programs in developmentally important sectors were assisted directly and through USAID support for forming partnerships with U.S. universities.

-The various forms of technical assistance were frequently coordinated as capacity-building packages for the development of local institutions.